SEPIA-Framework/sepia-stt-server/README.md

 ### Adapt a model using the Docker image

 Before you continue please read the basics about custom model creation on [kaldi-adapt-lm](https://github.com/fquirin/kaldi-adapt-lm) if you haven't already.
-You should at least understand what the 'lm_corpus' folder does and have a 'sentences_xy.txt' (xy: your code, e.g. 'en') ready in your language ;-).
+You should at least understand what the 'lm_corpus' folder does and have a 'sentences_[lang].txt' ([lang] e.g.: en, de) ready in your language ;-).

-If you use one of the newer Docker images (August 2021) 'kaldi-adapt-lm' is already integrated and ready for action.
+If you use one of the newer Docker images (>=August 2021) 'kaldi-adapt-lm' is already integrated and ready for action.
 You just need to adjust your Docker start command a bit:
+- Add a shared volume for new models: `-v [host-models-folder]:/home/admin/sepia-stt/models/my` ([host-models-folder] e.g.: /home/pi/stt/models)
-- Add a shared volume (example: '/home/pi/share') for new models, custom settings and to exchange corpus files: `-v /home/pi/share:/home/admin/sepia-stt/share`
+- Add a shared volume for custom settings: `-v [host-share-folder]:/home/admin/sepia-stt/share` ([host-share-folder] e.g.: /home/pi/stt/share)
 - Add ENV variable to use custom settings: `--env SEPIA_STT_SETTINGS=/home/admin/sepia-stt/share/my.conf`
 - Add `/bin/bash` at the end to enter the terminal and access 'kaldi-adapt-lm' instead of starting the STT server right away

-The result should look similar to this (depending on **your folders and image tag**):
+The result should look like this:
 ```
 sudo docker run --rm --name=sepia-stt -p 20741:20741 -it \
+	-v [host-models-folder]:/home/admin/sepia-stt/models/my \
-	-v /home/pi/share:/home/admin/sepia-stt/share \
+	-v [host-share-folder]:/home/admin/sepia-stt/share \
 	--env SEPIA_STT_SETTINGS=/home/admin/sepia-stt/share/my.conf \
-	sepia/stt-server:vosk_aarch64 \
+	sepia/stt-server:[image-tag] \
 	/bin/bash
 ```

 Don't start the container yet!
-First copy your own LM corpus aka 'sentences_xy.txt' to your shared folder on the host machine.
-In the example we use: '/home/pi/share/sentences_en.txt'.
-Do the same for 'my_dict_en.txt' if you need to add new words to the dictionary.
+First copy your own LM corpus (e.g.: sentences_en.txt) and optionally LM dictionary (e.g.: my_dict_en.txt) to your shared folder on the host machine ([host-share-folder]).

 When you are ready do the following:
 - Start your container with the updated command above.
 You should see the terminal of your container after a few seconds.
 - Copy your own sentences and optionally dictionary from the shared folder to 'kaldi-adapt-lm', e.g.: `cp /home/admin/sepia-stt/share/sentences_*.txt /home/admin/kaldi-adapt-lm/lm_corpus/` and `cp /home/admin/sepia-stt/share/my_dict_*.txt /home/admin/kaldi-adapt-lm/lm_dictionary/`.
 - Enter the model adapt folder via `cd /home/kaldi-adapt-lm` and run the adaptation process (more info: [kaldi-adapt-lm](https://github.com/fquirin/kaldi-adapt-lm)):
-	- The container has all requirements installed so we can directly download the base model, e.g.: `bash 2-download-model.sh en`.
+	- Requirements are already installed so we can directly download the base model for your language: `bash 2-download-model.sh [lang]`.
 	- Next step is the actual adaptation process.
-We use the "safe" mode: `bash 3-adapt.sh en checkVocab optimizeLm`.
-If you don't get a note about missing vocabulary right away prepare to wait for a while ^^.
+We use the "safe" mode: `bash 3-adapt.sh [lang] checkVocab optimizeLm`.
+If there is missing vocabulary in your LM you will get a note right away, if not prepare to wait for a while ^^.
 	- After a few minutes (~15min for small LMs) you should see the success message.
 Continue with `bash 4a-build-vosk-model.sh` and finally `bash 5-clean-up.sh`.
-	- If you survived all the steps (:-p) you should have a new `adapted_model.zip` available containing your customized model.
+	- If you've survived all the steps (:-p) you should see a new `adapted_model.zip` containing your custom model.
-- Unzip the content to the shared folder and choose a proper name, e.g.: `unzip -d /home/admin/sepia-stt/share/my-model-v1-en/ adapted_model.zip`
+- Unzip the content to the shared folder and choose a proper name, e.g.: `unzip -d /home/admin/sepia-stt/models/my/custom-v1-en/ adapted_model.zip`

 Finally we need to tell the server where to find the new model:
 - Copy the original server settings file to the shared folder using the same name defined via 'SEPIA_STT_SETTINGS': `cp /home/admin/sepia-stt/server/server.conf /home/admin/sepia-stt/share/my.conf`.
-- Open the new settings in an editor, e.g.: `nano /home/admin/sepia-stt/share/my.conf` and add the fields `path3=../share/my-model-v1-en` and `lang3=en-US` in the `[app]` section (adjust path and language as required).
+- Open the new settings in an editor, e.g.: `nano /home/admin/sepia-stt/share/my.conf` and add the fields `path3=my/custom-v1-en` and `lang3=en-US` in the `[app]` section (adjust path and language as required).
-- Save the changes and leave the editor (for nano: CTRL+X) then return to the home folder and take the server for a test drive: `cd /home/admin` and `bash on-docker.sh`.
+- Save the changes and leave the editor (nano: CTRL+X) then return to the home folder and take the server for a test drive: `cd /home/admin` and `bash on-docker.sh`.
-- Open the server test page in your browser (see quick-start) and check if your new model appears in log section.
+- Open the server test page in your browser (see quick-start) and check if your new model appears in log section and/or model select field.
 - If you're done testing close the server (CTRL+C) and leave the container terminal via `exit`.
 - Congratulations, you have created your own speech recognition model :-).

-To keep all your changes don't forget to start your Docker container with the `-v` and `--env` modifications from now on.
+To use the new model in "production" don't forget to start your Docker container with the `-v` and `--env` modifications from now on (drop the '/bin/bash' if you just run the server).